 If you arrive on a weekend expect a long wait for pictures, around 30 minutes or more to snag photos on the two wooden hands located on the property.
 Be patient, it’s worth the wait for a photo overlooking the mountains that are slightly hidden by the clouds.

 If you make it down the mountain you will find a wooden structure of a man.
-There is a booth where you can purchase 25- photos taken from a drone for around $20-UDS.
+There is a booth where you can purchase 25- photos were taken from a drone for around $20-UDS.

 Address: Aldea el Hato, Vuelta Grande Zone 1, calle al Mirador, lot 11-A, Antigua, Guatemala